Iddingsite/DiffusionGarnet.jl/docs/src/background.md

 ### Numerical approach

-By defining the PT conditions of the metamorphic event of interest, (3) can be solved for each component, and the diffusion coefficient tensor can be calculated using (2) from the initial major composition data.
-In DiffusionGarnet.jl, (1) is then discretised in space using finite differences, and the resulting system of ordinary differential equations is solved with ROCK2, a stabilised explicit method (Abdulle & Medovikov (2001) [[4]](@ref refs)) using the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) ecosystem.
+By defining the *PT* conditions of the metamorphic event of interest, (3) can be solved for each component, and the diffusion coefficient tensor can be calculated using (2) from the initial major composition data.
+In DiffusionGarnet.jl, (1) is then discretised in space using finite differences, and the resulting system of ordinary differential equations is solved with ROCK2, a stabilised explicit method (Abdulle & Medovikov, 2001 [[4]](@ref refs)) using the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) ecosystem.

 ## [References](@id refs)